Welcome to your winter yoga nidra practice.

 Or perhaps you may feel that you still need more rest,

-Just noticing what is,
+Or perhaps you're just noticing what is,

-Welcoming whatever wisdom this moment contains.
+Welcoming whatever wisdom this moment contains,

 And in your own time,